 The Panoradio is a modern software defined radio receiver, that directly samples the antenna signal with 250 MHz with an analog-to-digital converter.
-The receiver has a unique panorama function: it captures and displays signals from 0-100 MHz simultaneously.
-The hardware platform is the Zedboard, that features the state-of-the-art Xilinx Zynq Soc, that combines a FPGA with a ARM A9 dual core which runs a Linux operating system on a SD card.
+The receiver has a unique panorama function: it captures and displays signals from 0-100 MHz simultaneously and can even receive signals from the 70 cm band with undersampling.
+The hardware platform is the Zedboard, that features the state-of-the-art Xilinx Zynq Soc, that combines a FPGA with an ARM A9 dual core which runs a Linux operating system on an SD card.
 The radio can operate in standalone mode with just a monitor and mouse attached.

-The Panoradio is a tech demo for software defined radio, that shows what is possible with today’s technology in AD conversion and signal processing platforms.
+The Panoradio is a tech-demo for software defined radio, that shows what is possible with today’s technology in AD conversion and hardware for digital signal processing.
 It is a open source project, the design files can be accessed from the download section.
 The radio’s features at a glance:

 - 0 -100 MHz direct sampling reception